Job Market Paper

 Paper Presentations to Date:

-• Workshop by Australasian Macroeconomics Society (WAMS) and Laboratory for Aggregate Economics and Finance (LAEF) 2024 (scheduled)
+• Joint Workshop by Australasian Macroeconomics Society (WAMS) and Laboratory for Aggregate Economics and Finance (LAEF)2024 (scheduled)

 Download: